-Moderate profitability because profit maximisation is not a priority
+Moderate profitability because profit maximisation is not a priority, with a pandemic-related drop in 2020

-We assign a Profitability score of B3, five notches below the initial score to reflect our expectation of softening profitability.
+We assign a Profitability score of B1, four notches below the initial score to reflect our expectation of softening profitability.

-Altum's reported moderate net income levels throughout 2017-19, thereby meeting its obligation under the law to remain profitable over the long term, preserving the capital invested by the state.
+Altum's reported moderate core profitability levels throughout 2017-20, thereby meeting its obligation under the law to remain profitable over the long term, preserving the capital invested by the state.
 A positive return on equity is therefore incorporated into the business strategy.
-However, because of its public mandate and lack of profit maximisation incentives, we expect internal capital generation to be constrained.
+However, because of its public mandate and lack of profit maximisation incentives, we expect internal capital generation to be constrained, while the increased credit impairments during 2020 have added additional pressure on bottom-line profitability.

-Altum's top-line revenue mostly consists of net interest income, which increased by 4% during 2019 from a year earlier, despite the increase in interest paid against the bond issued during the year.
-Net income includes fee and commission income.
+Altum's top-line revenue mostly consists of net interest income, which increased by 16% during the first six months of 2020 compared with the year-earlier period, despite the increase in interest paid against the bond issued during the year, and non-interest income, which includes fee and commission income and has doubled.
+However, the coronavirus-induced uncertainty in the operating environment and economic disruption has led to high levels of credit-related and other provisions at a total of €2.93 million during the first six months of 2020 (H1 2019: -€2.58 million).